 The Neuroscience Graduate Program (NGP) at OHSU aims to train predoctoral students in modern neuroscience concepts and techniques.
 The large faculty (140+ strong) has expertise in all areas of neuroscience, including molecular, cellular, systems, developmental, and medical neuroscience.
 The core curriculum is concentrated in the Fall term of the first year, permitting students to focus on the essence of graduate training—full time research rotations followed by independent research in a mentor's laboratory—as soon as possible.

-Curriculum and advancement
+Core curriculum and advancement

 The 12 week core course begins at the end of September and emphasizes all aspects of neuroscience (cellular, molecular, and systems).
 The program also emphasizes training in reading and dissecting the primary literature, the focus of the seminar course.
 At the end of the core course, students take a comprehensive take home exam, which tests students both on their grasp of the neuroscience core curriculum and on their skills in understanding neuroscience papers.
 Students also participate in full time laboratory rotations starting in January of the first year, using these rotations to help choose a dissertation lab.
 During the first year, students are advised by a faculty member chosen as their academic mentor, who guides them through courses, including electives and rotations.